PNG Field

 Interior

-Ballpark design in the Northeast became somewhat stale during the boom in the 1990s and 2000s when so many were created equally.
+Ballpark design in the Northeast became somewhat stale during the boom in the 1990s when so many were created equally.
 That is why it is very refreshing to see something a little different in Blair County.
 The seating bowl is set-up with two decks and many of those seats are in the upper-level, where leg room is quite sufficient.
 The second deck is split by a walkway with about four or five rows separated from the higher tier.
 Sightlines are still pretty good despite the divider.
-We could have used a roof or slight overhang on this hot afternoon as many stayed in the shade of the lower concourse to watch the game.
-Dark green seats are nicely angled in and the bowl ends just beyond the infield.
+We could have used a roof or slight overhang on the hot afternoon during our first visit as many stayed in the shade of the lower concourse to watch the game.
+Dark green seats (fading in color) are nicely angled in and the bowl ends just beyond the infield.
 Luxury suites (21 of them) and the press box sit above a white wall at the top of the stadium.
 Further along the right side are bleachers and a picnic area, along with a kids play section.
-On the left side, everything fits neatly into the park as a field-level picnic pavilion is followed by “Uncle Charlie’s Grille” in the corner near the foul pole.
-For those wanting outfield seats, they have those too as bleachers are just beyond the fence in left.
-Accentuating an already great stadium is a view that is hard to match.
-The background Allegheny Mountains are nice enough, but the Curve even take the effort to write “Altoona Curve” in red rocks on a smaller hill within the park’s confines.
+On the left side, everything fits neatly into the park as a field-level picnic area is followed by a pavilion in the corner near the foul pole and then small bleachers in the outfield.
+It’s not a bad spot if your kids are rolling down the hill behind you.
+Accentuating an already great stadium is a view that is equal to match as the background Allegheny Mountains roll in the distance.
 Likely the defining feature of Blair County Ballpark is the roller coaster visible directly in right field.
-This is the “Sidewinder”, part of Lakemont Park and while a few other rides are also visible, this great wooden coaster dominates the beautiful setting.
+This is the “Sidewinder”, a classic wooden coaster.
+Unfortunately, it lies dormant and in 2026, it appears to be deteriorating.

 Scoreboard